Thelukepet/course/assignments/A2-mapreduce.md

 Setup distributed filesystem `HDFS` and the Map-Reduce tools using [__our Hadoop instructions__](../background/hadoop.html).

-Make sure that you understand conceptually what is going on, and you know how to use the filesystem: create files, read them, _etc_.
+Make sure that you understand conceptually what is going on, and you know how to use the filesystem: create files, read them, delete files and directories, _etc_.
+Run the example with a different pattern on a different set of files.

 If you did not fully comprehend the Java code for the example, don't worry - that will become clear in class this Monday.
+But do take a look at it!

 _We continue this assignment next week with more Map-Reduce exercises!_